What is Milestone Payment? – Freelance Milestone Payments Examples

 3. Work begins: The freelancer starts work on the project, keeping the milestones and payment schedule in mind.

 4. Milestone 1 completed: Once the freelancer has completed the website design, they submit it to the client for approval.
-The freelancer receives the $300 payment if the client approves the plan.
+If the client approves the plan, the freelancer receives the $300 payment.

 5. Milestone 2 completed: After completing the website development, the freelancer submits it to the client for approval.
 If the client approves the development work, the freelancer receives the $500 payment.